Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Introduction

 \subsection{Related Works}

 The works most directly related to this study are as follows.
-Motivated by DNA data storage in the short-molecule regime, the capacity of noisy frequency-based channels was investigated in \cite{gerzon2026capacity}, as a follow-up work to \cite{gerzon2025capacity}, which provided capacity bounds for noiseless frequency-based channels.
-We will elaborate on the connections between \cite{gerzon2026capacity} and the current work in Section \ref{Sec_Scheme_Main_Result}.
-In \cite{bello2024lattice}, which was motivated by the short-molecule regime with Poisson sampling, the capacity of Poisson channels with integer (lattice) inputs was considered.
+Motivated by DNA data storage in the short-molecule regime, \cite{gerzon2026capacity} investigated the capacity of noisy frequency-based channels, as a follow-up to \cite{gerzon2025capacity}, which provided capacity bounds for noiseless frequency-based channels.
+We elaborate on the connections between \cite{gerzon2026capacity} and the present paper in Section \ref{Sec_Scheme_Main_Result}.
+Motivated by the short-molecule regime with Poisson sampling, \cite{bello2024lattice} studied the capacity of Poisson channels with integer (lattice) inputs.
 In \cite{tamir2025achievable}, we studied frequency-based channels that allow infinite input resolution, and derived various error probability bounds.
-This setup is inspired by the fact that in DNA-based storage systems, the actual synthesizing costs are for \emph{distinct} molecule types, since once a molecule is synthesized, the costs of duplicating it are relatively low.
+This setup is inspired by the fact that in DNA-based storage systems, the synthesis cost scales with the number of \emph{distinct} molecule types, since once a molecule is synthesized, the cost of duplicating it is relatively low.
 As a consequence, any arbitrary molecule frequency vector can be accurately approximated.
-In \cite{tamir2025achievable}, we also concisely discussed the connection of the short molecule regime to composite DNA storage \cite{choi2019high,sabary2024error,zhang2025ramp,kobovich2025input,walter2024coding,walter2025coding,anavy2019data} and to the \emph{permutation channel} \cite{kovavcevic2017coding,kovavcevic2018codes,makur2020coding,tang2023capacity,lu2024permutation}.
+In \cite{tamir2025achievable}, we also briefly discussed the connection of the short molecule regime to composite DNA storage \cite{choi2019high,sabary2024error,zhang2025ramp,kobovich2025input,walter2024coding,walter2025coding,anavy2019data} and to the \emph{permutation channel} \cite{kovavcevic2017coding,kovavcevic2018codes,makur2020coding,tang2023capacity,lu2024permutation}.